-- The Campaign did not report or inaccurately reported financial transactions to the Board (see Finding #1). - The Campaign did not disclose payments made by a vendor to subcontractors (see Finding #2).
+• The Campaign did not report or inaccurately reported financial transactions to the Board (see Finding #1).

 Contribution Findings

 All campaigns are required to abide by contribution limits and adhere to the ban on contributions from prohibited sources.
 Further, campaigns are required to properly disclose and document all contributions.
 Findings in this section relate to the Campaign's failure to comply with the requirements for contributions under the Act and Rules.